Makovicka Physical Therapy Clinic collecting diapers for the holidays

 The diaper drive is part of the annual Channel 94.1 Diaper Drive.
 The collected diapers will be transported to the Hy-Vee at Linden Market on Friday, Dec.
 10, and ultimately delivered to the Lydia House at the Open Door Mission.

 The mothers at the Lydia House and needy mothers through Homeless Prevention Programs will be the recipients of the donated diapers.
-Fifty percent of women and children at the Lydia House are victims of domestic violence.
+Fifty percent of women and children at the Lydia House are victims of domestic violence, according to program organizers.